-Davis' budding career"There wasn't even a huge amount of success that was coming my way at that time.
+“There wasn’t even a huge amount of success that was coming my way at that time.
 I think that it was the goal of me wanting to achieve that goal.
-Someone told me, 'You have the best parents Viola.'
+Someone told me, ‘You have the best parents Viola.’
 You know why?
-Because they are not stage parents -- they can just sit there and they just want to be happy for you.
-That's the kind of dad I had."
+Because they are not stage parents — they can just sit there and they just want to be happy for you.
+That’s the kind of dad I had.”

 “No, not really, but my sister calls me from Rhode Island and she’s getting her Oscar dress ready and she’s calls me three times a day to say how much it’s changed her life.
 How proud she is of me and how she bought a purple dress from David’s Bridal.
 There’s a big marquee outside of Central Falls Senior High School that has my name on it.”

 The Doubt star admits to us that there has been a noticeable alteration in the way people view her since starring opposite Meryl Streep and basking in Oscar’s glow.

 “People look at you differently.
 It’s the same people who say you before, but now it’s kind of a divine light around you.
 Which I accept,” Davis says and laughs.